House Speaker Kevin McCarthy floats an impeachment inquiry into President Joe Biden

 With a slim majority in the House, McCarthy faces demands from Trump allies to elevate their priorities.
 Trump himself questioned at a Fox News town hall last week why Biden has not yet been impeached.

-McCarthy has not yet endorsed Trump, who is the early Republican frontrunner for president, or any other GOP candidates.
+McCarthy has not yet endorsed Trump, who is the GOP’s early frontrunner for president, or any other Republican candidates.
 He denied a report that he is considering House votes to expunge Trump’s two impeachments as another way of showing support.

 McCarthy on Tuesday gave no timeline for launching an impeachment inquiry into Biden and said he hadn’t spoken to Trump about it.
 He declined to say if he would be making a presidential endorsement.